cockroachlabs/workshop_labs/troubleshooting/README.md

 ## Lab 5 - Addressing the Hotspot

-Let's first tackle the high CPU usage issue first.
+Let's tackle the high CPU usage issue first.
 Why is it so, why is node 10 using all the CPU?
 We can start by trying to isolate the issue by running only Q2 in our workload, and let's see if the problem persist.

 Update `workload.sql` by commenting Q1 out, then restart the workload.
 Give it a couple of minutes, and you should see that n10 is hot again, so we know that Q2 is the culprit.